About Chicago Manual Footnotes:

 Book, in an edition other than the first

-Use model footnote 9 for a book for which there are multiple revised editions.
-Use model footnote 9 when your readers need to know the original publication date as well as the specific reprint that you used.
+Use model footnote 11 for a book for which there are multiple revised editions.
+Use model footnote 12 when your readers need to know the original publication date as well as the specific reprint (abbreviated repr.) that you used.

 Book, from a multi-volume work

-For a separately titled volume, see model footnote 11; for volumes without individual titles (as with model footnote 12), provide the volume number with the pagination.
-Note that the cite to III:271 means page 271 of the third volume of the multi-volume set.
+For a separately titled volume, see model footnote 13; for volumes without individual titles, provide the volume number with the pagination (as with model footnote 14).
+Note that the cite to 3:271 means page 271 of the third volume of the multi-volume set.

-For the Bible (model footnote 16), provide the book, followed by chapter and verse (i.e. 16 refers to the Gospel of Matthew, chapter 20, verses 4-9).
-For the Koran, provide sura and verse (i.e. model footnote 17 refers to sura 19, verses 19-21).
+For the Bible, provide the book, followed by chapter and verse and the version you used (i.e. model 15 refers to the Gospel of Matthew, chapter 20, verses 4 through 9, as it appears in the Revised Standard Version).
+For the Koran, provide sura and verse (i.e. model footnote 16 refers to sura 19, verses 19 through 21).

 Article in a scholarly journal